alikureishy/AI-isolation/README.md

 ###### Distance-from-center Score (accessibility_score)

 The scoring here is based on the distance of the player from the center.
 It favors the player that stays closer to the center.
-On its own, it is not a robust enough scoring mechanism, but it might find use alongside other scoring mechanisms during the initial part of the game, when being closer to the center might offer a longer-term advantage.
+On its own, it is not a robust enough scoring mechanism, but it might find use alongside others during the initial part of the game, when being closer to the center might offer a longer-term advantage.
 Later in the game, this mechanism could be dropped, as long as its absence is compensated for by a new mechanism, or a pre-existing scoring mechanism that acquires a greater scoring weightage.

 ```
     score = winlose_score(game, player)